 |Carbohydrates 17 g||6%|

 |Cholesterol 80 mg||27%|

 |Sodium 21 mg||1%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Obviously you could have served it with the traditional potatoes and carrots if you wished.
-Those could be steamed on the stove, baked in the oven, or when you pulled your pot roast out to shred it, you could simply drop your chopped veggies into the sauce, close up the Instant Pot again, and cook them for another 4 minutes on Manual followed by a Quick release.
+Obviously you could serve it with the traditional potatoes and carrots if you wish.
+Those could be steamed on the stove, baked in the oven, or when you pulled your pot roast out to shred it, you could simply drop your chopped veggies into the sauce, close up the Instant Pot again, and cook them for another 4 minutes on manual followed by a quick release.

 We had potatoes two nights in a row before this meal, so instead, we opted for some of my canned green beans and some delicious spinach salad.
 My husband has always said he loved my salads.
 I enjoy finding all sorts of great toppings for them, like cranberries, nuts, and pumpkin seeds.
 Dinner was amazing, and we've had it two more times since then.
 This recipe makes plenty of leftovers, especially when you pair it with amazing sides.

 If you haven't gotten yourself an Instant Pot yet, I highly suggest getting one of these for yourself.
 You won't regret it.
 If this is your first time using it, or even if you've been using it for a while, I've got some great recipes you should try.
 Check out my Instant Pot Creamy Italian Chicken and Hamburger Chili for starters, and be on the lookout for many more of my great recipes for your Instant Pot!